 Monroe's Additive Manufacturing Innovative Platform was designed with engineers in mind.
-The streamlined platform will help you design, optimize and optiize parts for production.
+The streamlined platform will help you design and optimize parts for production.

 Additive manufacturing works by creating 3D objects in layers.
 Base materials like steel, titanium, plastic, composites, ceramics or even paper are inserted into a machine.
 A worker then designs the object on a connected computer using CAD software.
 Upon execution of the additive manufacturing task, the machine deposits small amounts of materials to create fine layers, beginning at the bottom.